microsoft/DirectXShaderCompiler/docs/SPIR-V.rst

-- For those overloads taking 4 offset parameters, those offset parameters will be conveyed as an additional ``ConstOffsets`` image operands to the instruction.
-So those offset parameters must all be constant values.
+- For those overloads taking 4 offset parameters, those offset parameters will be conveyed as an additional ``ConstOffsets`` image operands to the instruction if those offset parameters are all constants.
+Otherwise, 4 separate ``OpImageGather`` instructions will be emitted to get each texel from each offset, using the ``Offset`` image operands.
 - For those overloads with the ``status`` parameter, ``OpImageSparseGather`` is used instead, and the resulting SPIR-V ``Residency Code`` will be written to ``status``.